← Back to home page

 Final appearance 2 months post op

-Lower eyelid reconstruction: graft + flap
+Lower eyelid reconstruction: transposition flap and tarsal graft

 Cutaneous carcinomas are frequently localized on the eyelids and frequently diagnosed late because these lesions are painless and not very visible.
 The fall of the eyelashes and the perception of an indurated cord to the touch should make you think of this diagnosis and consult your doctor.